Adventure Of The Seas deck plans

 - The Royal Caribbean’s budget for the Adventure OTS drydock refit and refurbishment was the impressive USD 61 million.

 RCI scaled back some of the Adventure's renovations due to the damages at Grand Bahamas Shipyard (Freeport) caused by Hurricane Matthew.
 The ship exited dry dock on Nov 14 (2016) as scheduled.
 Some of the planned changes were implemented - updated design and decor, renovated areas (Boleros, 2-story mini golf course).
 However, there were ongoing works during the next cruises and into 2017-2018.
 Among those are:

 - Waterslides, FlowRider, Splashaway Bay - open on Dec 10, 2016.

 - Chops Grille (Deck 4 portside, across Schooner Bar).) and the Suite Lounge both open in March 2018.
 Also during the ship's 2018 drydock (February) will be added new inside and oceanview cabins.

 - Izumi and adding new staterooms will bot be added.

 - Giovanni's Table - offers select items from the Chops Grille menu until the opening in 2017.

-- Passengers booked in the new staterooms will be contacted by RCI Customer Service team representatives to discuss re-accommodation options.
-Passengers booked in Panoramic Oceanview cabins will be offered free upgrades to balcony rooms plus USD 100 per cabin in onboard credit.
+- Passengers booked in the not yet built new staterooms were contacted by RCI Customer Service team representatives for re-accommodating.
+Passengers booked in Panoramic Oceanview cabins were offered free upgrades to balcony rooms plus USD 100 per cabin in onboard credit.

-- All passengers on 2016 itineraries leaving between Nov 14 - Dec 3 will be offered 25% Future RCI Cruise Credit based on the paid fares.
+- All passengers booked on 2016 cruises leaving between Nov 14 - Dec 3 were offered 25% Future RCI Cruise Credit based on the paid fares.